rajatkhanna1999/DigitalLogicCSP215/README.md

 # CSP215

-## These are Lab assignments of my CSP125 course in VHDL
+## These are Lab assignments of my CSP125(IIT Jammu) course in VHDL .